lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 Access tokens represent the application's permission access to some of your user data, until that expires.

-Unnecessary risks with access tokens such as storing them in `localStorage` and storing them incorrectly in a cookie leaves them vulnerable to many attack vectors.
-Some of these attack vectors are only recently being discovered ([Meltdown](https://meltdownattack.com/) and [Cloudbleed](https://en.wikipedia.org/wiki/Cloudbleed)).
+Unnecessary risks with access tokens such as storing them in `localStorage` and storing them incorrectly in a cookie leaves them vulnerable to many attack vectors, some of which were only recently being discovered ([Meltdown](https://meltdownattack.com/) and [Cloudbleed](https://en.wikipedia.org/wiki/Cloudbleed)).
 While some of these attacks can be defended against, it’s only responsible of us to present you with a more secure way to handle access tokens and personal data.

 That's why we're recommending using Single Sign-on to fetch your access token and only keep it in memory.
 Do not access or store unnecessary personal data in your frontend application.
 The [Auth0.js](https://auth0.com/docs/libraries/auth0js) library can help with this by retrieving a token from our authentication servers using Single Sign-on, to ensure we're never storing anything as sensitive as access tokens and personal data in the frontend.